Salahdinh/coffee_orders_excel/README.md

 # Coffee Sales Dashboard Project

 ## Overview
-This project involved creating an interactive Coffee Sales Dashboard in Excel, utilizing data from coffee sales to derive insights about sales trends, customer behaviors, and regional performance.
-The dashboard features dynamic visualizations and interactive filters for enhanced data analysis.
+This project involved creating an interactive Coffee Sales Dashboard in Excel.
+The dashboard utilizes data from coffee sales to derive insights about sales trends, customer behaviors, and regional performance.
+It features dynamic visualizations and interactive filters for enhanced data analysis.

 ## Objectives
 - Develop a dashboard displaying: